Philadelphia Eagles vs. New York Giants NFL Week 16 Odds, Plays and Insights for December 26, 2021

 Giants stats and trends

-- New York has played 14 games, with six wins against the spread.

-- This year, the Giants have just one against the spread win in three games as an underdog of 10 points or more.
+- The Giants have been underdogs by 10 points or more three times this year and covered the spread once.

-- New York has eclipsed the over/under in 28.6% of its opportunities this year (four times over 14 games with a set point total).
+- New York has gone over the point total in 28.6% of its opportunities this year (four times in 14 games with a set point total).

 - When New York puts up more than 22.0 points, it is 4-0 against the spread and 3-1 overall.

-- In games that New York churns out over 329.4 yards, the team is 2-2 against the spread and 1-3 overall.
+- In games that New York totals more than 329.4 yards, the team is 2-2 against the spread and 1-3 overall.

 - The Giants have turned the ball over 21 times this season, eight more turnovers than the Eagles have forced (13).